Labour Force Survey Monthly

 2. The LFS estimates are based on a sample and are therefore subject to sampling variability.
 For more information, see the Statistics Canada publication "Interpreting Monthly Changes in Employment from the Labour Force Survey."

-For more information and links to tables, refer to the Statistics Canada Labour Force Survey release for March 2024.
+For more information and links to data tables, refer to the Statistics Canada Labour Force Survey release for February 2025.

 Related downloads for this release: